ViniciussCoelho/ViniciussCoelho/README.md

 ## A passionate programmer!

 - 🔭 I’m currently working on [Twygo](https://twygo.com/)
-- 🌱 I’m currently learning Cloud Computing and Rails
+- 🌱 I’m currently learning Cloud Computing and Node.JS
 - 👯 I’m looking to collaborate on Ruby projects
 - 📫 How to reach me: vinicoelho.dev@outlook.com